 23andMe pioneered at-home genetic testing kits and in the process picked up a lot of buzz – so much so there’s a sub-genre of Youtube videos featuring people revealing their ancestry.

-Apart from the (potentially) surprising and definitely interesting insights into your heritage (which will set you back $50), springing for the in-depth $200 Health & Wellness package opens up a whole suite of useful information.
+Apart from the (potentially) surprising and definitely interesting insights into your heritage, springing for the in-depth Health & Wellness package opens up a whole suite of useful information.

-23andMe reports on 5+ genetic health risks (like Parkinson’s), if you’re a carrier for 40+ conditions (like Hereditary Hearing Loss), and 15+ “fun ones,” like your biological tendency for unibrow-ism.
+23andMe offers 10+ reports on genetic health risks (like Parkinson’s), if you’re a carrier for conditions (like Hereditary Hearing Loss), and “fun ones,” like your biological tendency for unibrow-ism.